uccser/cs-field-guide/text/en/curriculum-guides/ncea/assessment-guide-level-2-excellence-data-representation-text.md

 #### Showing examples of UTF-8 representation

 Show how the first character in each of your samples is represented using UTF-8.
-Explain the system that was used to convert the character's unicode number into a UTF-8 representation.
+Explain the method that was used to convert the character's unicode number into a UTF-8 representation.
 Your process for each character should be the following (which is in the CS Field Guide).
-1. Lookup the character in the Unicode table to get its Unicode number
+1. Look up the character in the Unicode table to get its Unicode number
 2. Convert the Unicode number into binary
 3. Look at the UTF-8 conversion table to find the correct pattern to use
 4. Fill in the blanks in the pattern with the bits in the character's binary representation

 #### Comparing the various UTF representations

-The field guide includes an interactive which is used to determine how many bits are needed to represent a piece of text, using UTF-8, UTF-16, or UTF-32.
+The field guide includes an interactive [coming soon] which is used to determine how many bits are needed to represent a piece of text, using UTF-8, UTF-16, or UTF-32.
 Use that interactive to determine the best UTF representation for each of your text samples.

-Include a table in your report which shows the size for each text sample, with each representation.
+Include a table in your report that shows the size for each text sample, with each representation.

 Explain your findings.
 Which seems to be the best for English text?
 Which seems to be the best for Asian text?
+Why is this the case?

 (optional) If you are keen, you might like to read more about [UTF-16](https://en.wikipedia.org/wiki/UTF-16) and [UTF-32](https://en.wikipedia.org/wiki/UTF-32) to try and figure out why you got the results that you did.